influxdata/influxdb/docs/data_organization_lifecycle.md

 * **Load RUB**: is an event to load OS chunks without RUB back in in-memory RUBs.
 * **Cache OS**: is an event to cache OS chunks into the IOx server's NVM.

-The `Compact`, `Persist` and `Compact OS` can only compact/persist contiguous chunks which are chunks contain time-window next to each other.
+The `Compact`, `Persist` and `Compact OS` can only compact/persist contiguous chunks.
+Contiguous chunks contain time-windows of *insert* time (not data timestamp) next to each other.
 They also eliminate permanently duplicated and deleted data.
-When a new chunk is created, the compacted/persisted ones will be dropped in the same transaction/locking.
+When a new chunk is created, the compacted/persisted ones will be dropped in the same transaction.

 ### Data LifeCycle Example
 Figure 3 illustrates an example of IOx Data LifeCycle with 8 events happening at time T1 to time T8.
 The number (1, 2, 3, ...) at the end of each chunk name is just for us to identify them easily.
 They are not the real UUID identifiers of the chunks.

 * **Before T1**: There is only `O-MUB 1` in the system to accept eligible writes for its partition.
 * **At T1**: a `Compact` event happens and triggers a process to compact the only `O-MUB 1` into `RUB 1`.
-In order ot do that, `O-MUB 1` needs to get frozen to `F-MUB 1` first and then compacted into `RUB 1`.
+In order to do that, `O-MUB 1` needs to get frozen to `F-MUB 1` first and then compacted into `RUB 1`.
 If more ingest data comes after T2, a new `O-MUB 2` is created to accept new writes.
 * **At T2**: a `Delete` is issued that freezes `O-MUB 2` to `F-MUB 2`.
 Since new data keeps coming, `O-MUB 3` is created to accept new data.
 * **At T3**: a `Compact` is requested on `RUB 1`, `F-MUB 2`, and `O-MUB 3`.
 As always, the `O-MUB 3` must be first frozen to `F-MUB 3` and then compacted with `RUB 1` and `F-MUB 2` to produce `RUB 2`, while `O-MUB 4` is created to accept ingesting data.
 * **At T4**: a `Delete` triggers `O-MUB 4` frozen to `F-MUB 4` and `O-MUB 5` created.